Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Therefore the sam files are typically stored as compressed binary files called bam files.
 Almost all downstream analysis tools that need the alignment information accept bam files as input.
 Therefore the sam files are mostly deleted after the bam file is created.
-When a sam file is needed, it can always be recreated from the bam file, for example using `samtools` using the command `samtools view -h -o out.sam in.bam`.
+When a sam file is needed, it can always be recreated from the bam file, for example using `SAMTools` using the command `samtools view -h -o out.sam in.bam`.
+The bam file can be sorted (creating a .sorted.bam file) where the reads are typically ordered depending on their position in the genome.
+This usually also comes with an index file (a .sorted.bam.bai file) which stores some information where for example the different chromosomes start within the bam file and where specific often occuring sequences are.
+Many downstream analysis tools require this file to be able to efficiently search through the bam file.

 ### bed